seyma-altiparmak/LLM_CNN_Spring2025/README.md

 # LLM_CNN_Spring2025
 Among the evaluated summarization models and decoding techniques.

+IMPORTANT :  We have observed that code files hosted on GitHub occasionally fail to load or display correctly, especially when accessed through shared links or in restricted environments.
+To avoid these issues and ensure smooth execution, we recommend using Google Colab for all code demonstrations and assignments.
+Colab provides a more reliable and user-friendly interface for running Python code in the browser, with built-in support for popular libraries and datasets.

 SWE 422 – Introduction to Large Language Models
 Spring 2025 – Homework Report
 Students: